Division of Environmental Analysis (DEA) LINKS

 We continue to take our responsibilities under the NEPA Assignment MOU seriously and to execute them responsibly and successfully.
 Where needed improvement is identified, corrections are made quickly and effectively.
 Where excellent practices are identified, they are shared around the state to expand our success.

-The NEPA Assignment MOU, which authorizes Caltrans' NEPA Assignment Program incorporates, by reference, Caltrans' May 21, 2007 Pilot Program Application, terms and conditions of the Pilot Program MOU and its amendments.
+The NEPA Assignment Memorandum of Understanding (MOU), which authorizes Caltrans' NEPA Assignment Program incorporates, by reference, Caltrans' May 21, 2007 Pilot Program Application, terms and conditions of the Pilot Program MOU and its amendments.

 Caltrans assumed FHWA's responsibilities under NEPA as well as FHWA's consultation and coordination responsibilities under other Federal environmental laws for most highway projects in California.
 The MOU excludes projects that qualify for categorical exclusion under the CE Assignment MOU and certain categories of projects as defined by regulation and specific individual projects.